mdklatt/serial-python/doc/tutorial.md

 `write()` is called for the first time.
 For derived classes this is typically done by the `__init__()` method.

-The `IStreamBuffer` class is a stream adaptor that adds buffering to input streams.
-This is useful for parsing streams where the end of the header can only be identified by encountering the first data record:
+The `IStreamBuffer` is useful for parsing streams where the end of the header can only be identified by encountering the first data record.

     from serial.core import DelimitedReader
     from serial.core import IStreamBuffer